abWilkinson/turnitin-demo/README.md

 ## Running the app

 The app comes with a `docker-compose.yml` file.
-It can be run using `docker-compose up` or `docker-compose up db` to only start the postgres database and run the app locally through an IDE.
-On starting the app, the schema will be created along with some sample data.
+It can be run using `docker-compose up` or `docker-compose up db` to only start the postgres database and run the app locally (e.g. through an IDE).
+On starting the app, the schema will be created along with some sample data as part of a Flyway database migration.

 The search is available as a `GET` request at http://localhost:8080/api/athletes/search and can be triggered via browser, curl, postman etc.